FAQs are Frequently Asked Questions.

 Am I entitled to holiday pay as a casual worker?

 As a casual employee you are not entitled to a paid annual holiday.
-Instead you will be paid out your annual leave as you work.
+Instead you will be paid your annual leave as you work.
 This is called casual loading, where annual leave is paid out to casual workers at a rate of 8 percent of their hours worked each pay period.
 This means instead of building annual leave up like permanent employees you should receive this additional 8 percent as you go.

 Should casual workers have an employment agreement?